HackerFoo/peg/README.md

 `IO` can only be introduced from the top-level, by typing `IO`.
 In other places, such as definitions and `read`, `IO` is parsed as a word with no special meaning.

-A variable in Peg appears as a string of letters preceded by `?`, such as `?x`.
+A variable in Peg appears as a string of lowercase letters preceded by `?`, such as `?x`.
 A Peg variable is a logical variable.
 A flexible typing system is provided in Peg in the form of constraints.
 The type of a variable is its set of constraints.
 This allows any predicate to be used as a type.

 If the constraints can be narrowed to a finite number of values, these values will be substituted for the variable.